Friday, May 1, 2020

 Open Arms was selected as the recipient of our work because of its focus on helping provide nutritious food for both those that are sick and their caregivers.
 It is a simple notion: people who are sick should not be without food.
 It is doubly important since many illnesses require special diets.
 Open Arms pays close attention to the individual nutritional needs of each recipient while preparing meals.
 This community served by Open Arms is amongst the most vulnerable to COVID-19 which makes our support more important than ever!

 St. Kate's Empty Bowl Making Workshops are open to ALL.
 Students, faculty, staff, administration, alumnae, family and friends.
 No previous experience is needed and you are encouraged to attend multiple workshops to glaze, make more bowls and bring more friends.
 Classes or groups can schedule private workshops.
 For more information or questions, please contact firstname.lastname@example.org or Monica Rudquist at email@example.com

-Workshops are led by St Kate's Clay Club members, a group of dedicated clay makers including students, alumnae, staff and faculty.
-Beyond making bowls, the workshops will include information about the history of Empty Bowls, empty bowls projects across the country and other ways art and social practice are being realized in the United States.
+Workshops are led by students in Ceramics Service Learning classes as well as members of the St. Kate's Clay Club, a group of dedicated clay makers that includes students, alumnae, staff and faculty.
+Beyond making bowls, the workshops include information about the history of Empty Bowls, empty bowls projects across the country and other ways art and social practice are being realized in the United States.
 Information about Open Arms and the dietary needs of those with Aids, HIV and Cancer will also be provided.